BME-MIT-IET/csv-szindikatus-iet-2020/README.md

 You can see the help screen with the command `java -jar build/CSV2RDF.jar help convert`.

-You can run the conversion for the example using `java -jar build/CSV2RDF.jar examples/cars/template.ttl examples/cars/cars.csv cars.ttl`.
+You can run the conversion for the example using `java -jar build/CSV2RDF.jar convert examples/cars/template.ttl examples/cars/cars.csv cars.ttl`.